-If you ask most children how they know who the smartest kids in class are, they will often respond that they are the ones who raise their hands the quickest and turn in their tests the fastest.
+If you ask most children how they know who the smartest kids in the class are, they will often respond that they are the ones who raise their hands the quickest and turn in their tests the fastest.
 Assumption: Speed equals Intelligence.

-People who have ADHD often have a below normal Processing Speed when measured by the tests we generally rely upon.
+People who have ADHD often have a below-normal Processing Speed when measured by the tests we generally rely upon.
 This can have a tremendous impact on learning and behaving.
 But more than that, it can have a tremendous impact on self-esteem.
-Children, and adults may feel less competent, self-conscious, and even helpless.
+Children and adults may feel less competent, self-conscious, and even helpless.
 They, and those around them, are often aware that they are not responding to the world as quickly as others, making them and others incorrectly assume that they are less intelligent and less capable.

 Please – let’s help kids break the association between Speed and Intelligence!

 The reality is that kids get messages from the world around them.
 It is up to us to help them balance those messages by what we do and say.
 Below are some suggestions for teachers and parents to help those who may take a little longer not feel “less than”.

 - Don’t assume that the child is being lazy or is unmotivated because they seem to take longer to get started or respond to what has been asked.

 - Recognize that stress, pressure, or anxiety can impact the speed that they process and respond, so help address those concerns.

 - Accept that it may take longer for them to get ready, get organized, perform chores, or just respond to requests.
 Anticipate this and allow for the extra time they may need.
 Help them learn to become more accurate judges of how long they really need.
 (Using a Time Timer® can help them “see” the passage of time”)